PhilipKone/cybersecurityWork/researchPP.md

 #### 6.1 Conclusion

-This research demonstrates the potential of combining gamification and machine learning to enhance phishing awareness and detection.
-The proposed framework addresses critical gaps in user engagement and adaptability, providing a scalable solution for organizations in Ghana and beyond.
+This research demonstrates the potential of leveraging machine learning to enhance phishing detection.
+The proposed model addresses critical gaps in adaptability, providing a scalable solution for organizations in Ghana and beyond.

 #### 6.2 Future Works

 Future research could explore:

-- Expanding the framework to include other types of cyber threats, such as ransomware or social engineering attacks.
 - Incorporating advanced machine learning techniques, such as deep learning, for improved detection accuracy.
-- Adapting the gamified training module for mobile platforms to increase accessibility.
+- Expanding the model to include other types of cyber threats, such as ransomware or social engineering attacks.

 ---